rails/rails/guides/source/configuring.md

 This defaults to `true` in `development`, and `false` in all other environments.

+#### `config.action_dispatch.verbose_redirect_logs`

+Specifies if source locations of redirects should be logged below relevant log lines.
+By default, the flag is `true` in development and `false` in all other environments.

 #### `ActionDispatch::Callbacks.before`

 Takes a block of code to run before the request.